techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## What's new for Call queues in the past six months

+- November 5
+  - [Nested Auto attendants and Call queues](#nested-auto-attendants-and-call-queues) no longer require a resource account and associated licensing.

 - September 16
   - [Callback](#callback) functionality available through PowerShell cmdlets
   - Conference mode is now supported for Skype for Business clients and calls that are routed to the queue from Skype for Business Server